Download the PDF of the datasheet here: 2023 Triangle Bird Count Datasheet

 Triangle Bird Count Protocols

 Please read all instructions prior to surveying your route(s).
-Adherence to these instructions will lead to more accurate and useful results.
+Your safety is our number 1 priority.
+Adherence to these instructions will lead to more accurate and useful results, as well as a fun and safe experience.
 We’d like to give credit to the Tucson Bird Count and Fresno Bird Count for developing the following protocols.

-Being that this is the first survey for the TriBC, it would be beneficial to visit your site before the actual survey.
-We have tried to screen census sites so that they are in a publicly accessible area.
+Some survey points could be the first time for the TriBC, so it would be beneficial to visit your site before the actual survey.
+We have also tried to screen census sites so that they are in a publicly accessible area.

-Do not attempt to conduct counts on any private property without consent of the owner, and only count on private property if no publicly accessible location is nearby.
+Do not attempt to conduct counts on any private property without the consent of the owner, and only count on private property if no publicly accessible location is nearby.
 If the original site is in a yard or alley, move it to the nearest publicly accessible spot (street, park, etc).
-If you move a site mark the exact location of the new site on your route map with a red ‘X’ and the Site ID number, and submit details on the new site location, providing GPS coordinates if possible.
+If you move a site, mark the exact location of the new site on your route map and the Site ID number, and submit details on the new site location, providing GPS coordinates if possible.
 Your markings will be used to update sites in computerized TriBC maps for data analysis and for locating the same site in future years.

 When to Run Routes